Close Menu

 When Should You Worry?

-But if your child has extreme reactions—screaming, crying, or seeming in pain every time shoes touch their feet—it might be worth talking to your pediatrician.
-Some kids have sensory processing issues that make certain textures unbearable.
+That said, if your child has extreme reactions every single time, such as screaming, crying hard, or seeming like they’re in real pain when shoes touch their feet, it might be worth mentioning to your pediatrician.

 Share.
 Facebook Pinterest LinkedIn Copy Link